ivyharding999/DCCRF-Networks/README.md

  ```
  # Model

-The below Figure shows the proposed DCCRF, which has two components, one of them for feature learning and another for CRF optimization.
+The figure shows the proposed DCCRF, which has two components, one of them for feature learning and another for CRF loss layer.

  ![image](https://github.com/ivyharding999/Discrete-Convolutional-CRF-Networks-for-Depth-Estimation-from-Monocular-Infrared-Images/blob/master/Infrared%20images/Fig1.png)